HelpSeeker/CoubDownloader/README.md

   -e, --search TERM      download search results for the given term -m, --community NAME   download coubs from a community
-                           NAME as seen in the URL (e.g. animals-pets) --hot                  download coubs from the hot section --input-help           show full input help
+                           NAME as seen in the URL (e.g. animals-pets) --hot                  download coubs from the hot section (default sorting) --random               download random coubs --input-help           show full input help

     Input options do NOT support full URLs.